Samsung: Affiliates

-Hotel Shilla (also known as "The Shilla") opened in March 1979, following the intention of the late Lee Byung-chul, the founder of the Samsung Group.
+Hotel Shilla (also known as "The Shilla") opened in March 1979, following the intention of the late Lee Byung-chul, founder of the Samsung Group.
 Shilla Hotels and Resorts is listed on the Korea Exchange stock market (number 008770).

 Samsung C&T Corporation covers the three main sectors of Environment & Asset, Food Culture and Resort.

-The Samsung Medical Center was founded on 9 November 1994, under the philosophy of "contributing to improving the nation's health through the best medical service, advanced medical research and development of outstanding medical personnel".
+Samsung Medical Center was founded on 9 November 1994, under the philosophy of "contributing to improving the nation's health through the best medical service, advanced medical research and development of outstanding medical personnel".
 The Samsung Medical Center consists of a hospital and a cancer center, which is the largest in Asia.
 The hospital is located in an intelligent building with floor space of more than 200,000 square meters and 20 floors above ground and 5 floors underground, housing 40 departments, 10 specialist centers, 120 special clinics and 1,306 beds.
 The 655-bed Cancer Center has 11 floors above ground and 8 floors underground, with floor space of over 100,000 square meters.
-SMC is a tertiary hospital manned by approximately 7,400 staff including over 1,200 doctors and 2,300 nurses.
+SMC is a tertiary hospital staffed by approximately 7,400, including over 1,200 doctors and 2,300 nurses.
 Since its foundation in the 1990s, the Samsung Medical Center has successfully incorporated and developed an advanced model with the motto of becoming a "patient-centered hospital", a new concept in Korea.
 Samsung donates around US$100 million per annum to the Samsung Medical Center.
 It incorporates Samsung Seoul Hospital, Kangbuk Samsung Hospital, Samsung Changwon Hospital, Samsung Cancer Center and Samsung Life Sciences Research Center.
 In 2010, the Samsung Medical Center and pharmaceutical multinational Pfizer agreed to collaborate on research to identify the genomic mechanisms responsible for clinical outcomes in hepatocellular carcinoma.